Part V

 But the winter doesn’t last forever.
 When you find even one pocket of safety, the protection that once saved you can start to close around you.

-The work is to warm the body from the inside.
+The work is to restore range.

-- Try: “I’m going to say the true thing for 10 seconds.
+Finally, test permeability in safe conditions.
+In therapy or trusted circles, experiment with lowering the guard for ten seconds.
+Then twenty.
+“I’m going to say the true thing for ten seconds.
 Then I can come back to my armor if I need to.”
+Track what happens in your body: did you survive being seen, and what strengthened—capacity, honesty, or choice?

 You are not the armor.

-You are the living thing underneath it.
+You are the living system beneath it.